Developer Guide

 Therefore, each

-object contains additional data fields that are not used in the score history feature, like tags. -
+Scoreobject could just store a list of German phrases tested (as Strings) instead of a list ofFlashcards.
+This reduces storage use as eachFlashcardobject contains additional data fields that are not used in the score history feature, like tags. -

 Justification for Current Implementation: Storing all

-s allows possible future extensions of the score history feature, such as:- A feature to test all flashcards associated with a particular score, allowing users to improve their performance
+Flashcards allows possible future extensions of the score history feature, such as:- A feature to test all flashcards associated with a particular score, allowing users to improve their performance

 - A feature to display whether each flashcard was answered correctly in a particular round of quizzing.
 Storing